jbordalo/personal-page/content/publication/twiz2023/index.md

 ---
-title: 'TWIZ: The Wizard of Multimodal Conversational-Stimulus'
+title: 'TWIZ-v2: The Wizard of Multimodal Conversational-Stimulus'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here